 Though you will find this general information very useful, especially when it comes to knowing WHAT to ask your local nursery, much of the specific recommendations I offer here are for people who live in Perth, Western Australia.

-I do this because making recommendations to suit every part of the world is beyond the scope of this page, and also because this website is a resource for Perth people who aspire to become self sufficient in their food needs as preparation for the effect on our society of Peak Oil.
+I do this because making recommendations to suit every part of the world is beyond the scope of this page.

 Mix fruit tree varieties – diversity rules!

 Fruit trees vary in their resistance or susceptibility to diseases, extreme weather conditions and pests.
 So by having a mixture of varieties, if some types are badly affected in a particular year, you can rely on others that aren’t.

 Fruit tree varieties bear fruit at different times.
 For home fruit growing, you are better off having a continuous supply of fruit with early, middle and late season fruiters, rather than a big glut of fruit all at once.